SWKS COVID-19 UPDATE Majority of area sees increase in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 34 new positive confirmed additional case, with an overall total to 6,193 as of Friday.
-Seward County added 10 positive cases to its total of 4,053.
-Kearny County increased by 13 cases as of Friday for an overall total of 610 while Grant County added seven cases for a total of 1,028.
-Stanton County added six cases for a total of 221 and Stevens County added five cases for a total of 608.
+Ford County saw 27 new positive confirmed additional case, with an overall total to 6,220 as of Monday.
+Seward County added 14 positive cases to its total of 4,067.
+Stevens County increased 12 positive cases as of Monday for an overall total of 620 while Kearny County added 11 cases for a total of 621.
+Grant County added six cases for a total of 1,034 and Gray County added five cases for a total of 664.

-Haskell County added four cases for a total of 456.
-Hamilton and Scott Counties each added two two cases for totals of 217 and 636, respectively.
-Gray, Meade and Wichita Counties each added one case for totals of 661, 533 and 236, respectively.
-Numbers in other southwest Kansas counties remained constant through Friday.
+Stanton County added four cases for a total of 225 while Scott County added three cases for a total of 639.
+Haskell, Lane and Wichita Counties each added two cases for totals of 458, 139 and 238, respectively.
+Hamilton and Meade Counties each added one case for totals of 218 and 534, respectively.
+Numbers in other southwest Kansas counties remained constant through Monday.

 Greeley - 117